 They are the only fishery in Scotland to have ever held three national records and boasts some of Britain’s best wild natural Tench, Bream and Carp fishing.

 The lochs’ wildlife and scenery is outstanding and a superb venue for bird watching.
-There is also a path on which you can walk the full way round the fishery.
+They have recently installed a path on which you can walk almost the full way round the loch.

 The Fishing Venue